Course objectives and description

 • The participants will be regularly asked to explain their code during the classes.

-• Coding exercices and small projects will be proposed over the duration of the course.
+• Coding exercises will be proposed over the duration of the course.

 - Enseignant: Denis THIEFFRY